intel/dffml/master/_sources/cli.rst.txt

 All
 ~~~

-Update all the records in any source using the :py:class:`DataFlowSource <dffml.source.df.DataFlowSource>`.
+Update all the records in any source using the :py:class:`DataFlowPreprocessSource <dffml.source.dfpreprocess.DataFlowPreprocessSource>`.

 For this example, we are using the `multiply` operation which multiplies every value in a record by a
 factor which is 10 in this case.
 The example dataflow file looks like this: